NirmaySriharsha/Bebe-Bot/README.md

 # Bebe-Bot

-Computer Vision + Raspberry Pi + Cats
+## Computer Vision + Raspberry Pi + Cats.

+### Bebe-Bot is a homemade pet monitor that detects and sends images of your pet on Whatsapp throughout the day using Computer Vision running on a Raspberry Pi

 This is Bebe, a standard issue cat: